 Mayor Robertson has made affordable house a top priority, with an aggressive, ten-year plan to provide thousands of affordable housing units for Vancouverites of all ages, while ensuring that existing affordable housing is protected.
 As Mayor, he has overseen significant progress towards the goal of ending street homelessness by 2015, by opening new homeless shelters while leveraging significant investments in new social housing throughout the city.

 Prior to entering politics, Gregor co-founded Happy Planet, a Vancouver-based socially responsible company that produces organic juices and promotes health and nutrition.

-Gregor and his wife Amy have four children: Terra, Satchel, Jinagh and Johanna.
+Gregor has four children: Terra, Satchel, Jinagh and Johanna.
 He is an avid soccer and hockey fan, and can occasionally be seen around town playing his tuba or drums.

 Appointments to advisory boards and committees

 - Vancouver Economic Development Corporation